observablehq/plot/README.md

 * [Changelog](./CHANGELOG.md)
 * [Contributing](./CONTRIBUTING.md)

+For an interactive overview, see the [Plot Cheatsheets](https://observablehq.com/@observablehq/plot-cheatsheets), or download the [PDF](img/plot-cheatsheets.pdf).

 ## Installing

 In Observable notebooks, Plot and D3 are available by default as part of the [standard library](https://observablehq.com/@observablehq/recommended-libraries).